lizhizhi7/lizhizhi7.github.io/_posts/2021-5-4-Database Config in Spring Framework.md

 ### MyBatis
 MyBatis is one of the most commonly used open-source frameworks for implementing SQL database access in Java applications.

+MyBatis does four main things:
+1. It executes SQL safely and abstracts away all the intricacies of JDBC
+2. It maps parameter objects to JDBC prepared statement parameters
+3. It maps rows in JDBC result sets to objects
+4. It can generate dynamic SQL with special tags in XML, or through the use of various templating engines

+This library takes full advantage of the first three capabilities in MyBatis and essentially becomes another templating engine for generating dynamic SQL.

 ### Hibernate
 Hibernate is one of the implementations of JPA.